libapps/libapps-mirror/hterm/docs/internals/source.md

 * [audio/]: Audio files (e.g. the bell alert).
 * [bin/]: Tools for building/testing hterm.
-* concat/: Compiled output of other projects we use.
 * dist/: Builds of the hterm for integration with other projects.
 * [docs/]: Documentation files.
 * [etc/]: Scripts/snippets for hterm users to leverage terminal features.